 M5Stack by M5STACK with Zephyr?

 This M5 nice system of boards is based on the ESP32 (or ESP-32) System on a Chip (SoC) from Espressif Systems in Shanghai, China.
 The ESP32 contains one single or dual Tensilica Xtensa LX6 processor(s).
 Also see The Internet of Things with ESP32.
 The M5 boards originate from M5STACK.
 I may also get them on Adafruit.
 However, from a query at the community there does not seem to be any circuit diagram available.
+(The ESP32-C from 2020 runs on the RISC-V instruction set, here.)

 - Zephyr: See my question at the M5Stack Community at M5Stack and Zephyr RTOS.
 What I found out prior to this is that there is a Zephyr port to ESP32, see Docs Latest Supported Boards XTENSA Boards ESP32.
 I don’t know how available this really is